donato-casiello/meetus/README.md

 ### text
 Is the application that handle the real-time chat
 ### video
-Is the application that handle the video call
+Is the application that handle the group video call

 ## Files & Directories
 - `Main directory`: